Kernel-SDF: An Open-Source Library for Real-Time Signed Distance Function Estimation using Kernel Regression

-2) {\bf Octree of BHMs}: Since the number of hinged points, $M$, scales with scene size, the BHM updates become computationally prohibitive.
-We address this by partitioning the scene using an octree data structure.
-A local BHM is maintained only for octants containing occupied voxels, which significantly reduces the number of necessary hinged points.
-To generate the dataset $\calD_\text{BHM}$, we prune rays outside the local BHM's viewing frustum and sample only within its specific bounding box (Fig.~\ref{fig:bhm_sample_generation}).
-To accelerate computation, we assume independent hinged point weights, reducing the covariance $\bfSigma$ to a diagonal matrix.
-This enables element-wise operations for the EM updates, drastically lowering complexity.
-Finally, we use a sparse representation of $\bfphi(\bfx)$, exploiting the that the RBF kernel $k(\bfx, \tilde{\bfx})$ vanishes when $\bfx$ is far from $\tilde{\bfx}$.
+2) {\bf Octree of BHMs}: Since $M$ scales with scene size, BHM updates become prohibitive.
+We address this by partitioning the scene with an octree, maintaining a local BHM only for octants with occupied voxels, which greatly reduces the necessary hinged points.
+To generate $\calD_\text{BHM}$, we prune rays outside the local BHM's viewing frustum and sample only within its bounding box (Fig.~\ref{fig:bhm_sample_generation}).
+We also assume independent hinged point weights, reducing $\bfSigma$ to a diagonal matrix and enabling element-wise EM updates that drastically lower complexity.
+Finally, we use a sparse representation of $\bfphi(\bfx)$, exploiting that the kernel vanishes when $\bfx$ is far from $\tilde{\bfx}$.

-To maintain consistency between local BHMs, we overlap neighboring BHMs by a margin equal to the hinged point spacing.
-When generating $\calD_\text{BHM}$, we extend the sampling area to ensure boundary weights are sufficiently updated (Fig. \ref{fig:bhm_sample_generation}).
-We use a weight sync strategy to ensure global consistency.
-As shown in Fig.~\ref{fig:bhm_weight_sync}, hinged point weights are categorized into: core weights (unique to the local BHM), managed weights (owned locally but shared), and unmanaged weights (owned by a neighbor).
-Periodically syncing managed weights to their unmanaged counterparts ensures consistent occupancy predictions and accelerates convergence by broadcasting local geometry to the neighbors.
+To maintain consistency between local BHMs, we overlap neighbors by a margin equal to the hinged point spacing and extend the sampling area when generating $\calD_\text{BHM}$ to sufficiently update boundary weights (Fig.~\ref{fig:bhm_sample_generation}).
+For global consistency, we sync weights (Fig.~\ref{fig:bhm_weight_sync}): hinged point weights are categorized as core (unique to the local BHM), managed (owned locally but shared), and unmanaged (owned by a neighbor).
+Periodically syncing managed weights to their unmanaged counterparts ensures consistent occupancy predictions and accelerates convergence by broadcasting local geometry to neighbors.

 3) \text{\bf Sign Prediction}: The SDF sign of a near-surface position $\bfx_*$ can be predicted by the BHM as:

 where $\tau$ is a threshold (ideally 0) learned from data.
 Empirical evidence (Fig. \ref{fig:gt_surf_pts_log_odds}) shows $\tau$ varies with sensor viewing direction (e.g., ground vs. walls).
 Thus, we update $\tau$ online using a moving average of the log-odds from $K$ hit samples: